DrishyaAjith10/Portfolio-Website/README.md

 A stunning, modern, and highly interactive portfolio website showcasing Drishya Ajith's technical skills, projects, and achievements.
 Built with HTML5, CSS3, and vanilla JavaScript with smooth animations and responsive design.

+> **Note**: This portfolio was created with the assistance of Claude AI, demonstrating the collaborative potential of human creativity and AI technology in web development.

 ## 🌟 Features

 ### ✨ Interactive Elements